lcs-alt-gh/GA_Portfolio_Project/README.md

 - **Device:** Desktop significantly outperforms mobile and tablet on both conversion rate and average order value.
-- **Funnel:** The desktop vs. mobile gap widens at every stage of the purchase funnel, peaking at Checkout → Purchase (1.72x).
+- **Funnel:** The desktop vs. mobile gap widens at every stage of the purchase funnel, peaking at Checkout → Purchase: 53.1% of desktop users completed their purchase vs. only 30.8% of mobile.
 This is the strongest evidence pointing toward checkout/payment friction on mobile.
 - **Channel:** Paid traffic converts at a significantly higher rate than unpaid overall (2.36% vs. 1.44%), and CPC specifically outperforms organic by an even wider margin (2.24%